 • A 2.1 degree is normally required for direct entry to any MA (see below for possible exceptions).

-• For the MA in Theology, Ministry & Mission, the BA should be in Theology or an equivalent subject (such as Religious Studies) and have contained substantial study of Theology up to level 6.
+•For the MA in Theology, Ministry & Mission, the BA should be in Theology or an equivalent subject (such as Religious Studies) and have contained substantial study of Theology up to level 6.
+For the MA in mission option, prior experience in the practice of mission can be taken into consideration where the individual does not already have a theology degree.

 • Applicants with a Graduate Diploma in Theology or an equivalent subject will be considered, and the College will look to satisfy itself at interview as to whether the candidate has adequate preparation and grounding for study at MA level.